m4r11/01.netwhat/README.md

 [DHCP](https://www.efficientip.com/what-is-dhcp-and-why-is-it-important/)

-###"Which of the following proposals is the valid host range for the subnet on which the IP address 233.249.146.36/21 resides?"
+###### Which of the following proposals is the valid host range for the subnet on which the IP address 233.249.146.36/21 resides?

    233.249.143.255-233.249.151.250
    233.249.144.4-233.249.152.0